eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

     * ...\courses\eosc442\projects\Sample Datasets and Analysis Questions_ EOSC 442 101 2022W1 Climate Measur...alysis.pdf
     * Climate data sets: Becca's datasets list online here, or FJ's version: ...\courses\climate\Climate datasets - Rebecca 230310.docx.
 * envr 300: adapting the CO2 activity to become an "Eddie Module" would serve as "completion" step for dashboard development.
 Needs permission.
 Submission as an Eddie module is done by completing the form [here](https://serc.carleton.edu/eddie/participate/contribute_activity.html), then editing resulting webpage at SERC.
 Early effort was carried out on day 5 of EER.
+* courses to "pester" about use of OCESE outcomes & resources? eosc310, eosc329, eosc340, eosc350 (standalone apps - maybe magnetics dipole?), eosc373?

 ## Ideas